gusfc19/DataScienceproject/README.md

 # DataScienceproject
-Jupyter notebook for final assignment (DataScienceEcosystem)
+This is the Jupyter notebook for the final assignment in IBM course (DataScienceEcosystem)